 Native mobile apps have become some of the most important tools today.
-With the major changes in the world brought about by the global health situation, we at ADA Site Compliance recognize the necessity of accessible apps in mobile phones.
+With the major changes in the world brought about by the global health situation, we at ADA Site Compliance recognize the necessity of accessible apps on mobile phones.
 In this article, we will discuss the benefits of mobile accessibility, how to create accessible native mobile apps, and various tips crucial in app development and implementation.

 As mobile app technology continuously evolves, accessibility remains a top feature.
 Mobile accessibility provides critical assistance to users and allows them to use any device to create, collaborate, and communicate.
-They are also designed to service individuals with impairments in speech, vision, color perception, hearing, literacy, and those with cognitive disabilities.
+They are also designed to serve individuals with impairments in speech, vision, color perception, hearing, literacy, and with cognitive disabilities.

-In this era of mobile development and innovations, accessible apps are a critical component to user satisfaction.
+In this era of mobile development and innovations, accessible apps are a critical component of user satisfaction.
 Native applications are software applications created using a particular programming language specific to a device platform.
 This completely utilizes the processor and other system resources, rendering it faster and more flexible compared with other app types.

 The Benefits Of App Accessibility